f4iteightiz/ellipse_iso_perimeter/README.md

 Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen).

-CMPPERE: compare
+CMPPER1: compare
 a) ellipse perimeter calculation based on infinite serial calculations and
-b) ellipse perimeter calculation based on other method.
+b) ellipse perimeter calculation based on PEREL7.
-Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen), new function "CALPERE" (or other tbd).
+Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen), new function "PEREL7" (or other tbd).

-CALPERE: calculate the ellipse perimeter based on a cycloid adjusted with the Bohr Magneton electron Adjustment constant (current released constant from internet data which can depend of the evolution of the measurement in the quatum mechanic research laboratories).
-So far achieved precision 0,04%.
+SCFPER1: calculus of several points of a modified shortened cycloid with a curve f(t) curve replacing the Bohr Magneton electron Adjustment constant * 1000 in (t^ae*1000 change into t^f(t)) for use in the PEREL7 function.
-Dependencies: "SOLVE" from Advantage, HP-IL (for outputs logging into printer/screen).
-More to come in this subject.
+Based on the calculated points of this curve, a curve fitting was done and a good guess of a function was defined.
+See PEREL7.

 Final word: